tfchurch/sumo-hakyll/pages/smt.md

 **Q: Will food be provided?**

 A: For lunch, you can order pizzas and drinks in the registration form.
 There will also be a variety of dining options on campus.
-Tressider Union will be open.
+Tresidder Union will be open.
 We will also provide snacks in the morning and afternoon.

 **Q: Do we need to have a teacher or coach attend SMT in person?**